dekoza/mtgpl/MH1.rst

 :mtgtip:`Collected Conjuring<https://img.scryfall.com/cards/border_crop/front/b/a/ba1d0ac1-e805-4213-a46e-cf124680d082.jpg?1558555335|https://scryfall.com/card/mh1/196/collected-conjuring?utm_source=api>`
    Exile the top six cards of your library.
-You may cast up to two sorcery cards with converted mana costs 3 or less from among them without paying their mana cost.
+You may cast up to two sorcery cards with converted mana cost 3 or less from among them without paying their mana costs.
 Put the exiled cards not cast this way on the bottom of your library in a random order.

 :mtgtip:`Eladamri's Call<https://img.scryfall.com/cards/border_crop/front/e/a/ea751fe2-b64a-4265-8885-a9016b29b5b3.jpg?1559303400|https://scryfall.com/card/mh1/197/eladamris-call?utm_source=api>`